wp-plugins/advanced-google-universal-analytics/readme.txt

 Tags: advanced google universal analytics, wordpress universal analytics, wordpress google universal analytics, google universal analytics, google analytics, analytics, no track people, no track role
 Requires at least: 3.0.1
 Tested up to: 4.2.2
-Stable tag: 0.4
+Stable tag: 0.5
 License: GPLv2 or later

 Enter the tracking code for google analytics universal, in your wordpress site by simply putting your ID in the settings.
-You can also choose which role or user not will be tracked.
+You can also choose which role or user not will be tracked, and also if you want to track WP-Admin Panel.

 == Description ==

 Enter the tracking code for google analytics universal, in your wordpress site by simply putting your ID in the settings.
-You can also choose which role or user not will be tracked.
+You can also choose which role or user not will be tracked, and also if you want to track WP-Admin Panel.

 == Installation ==